pkardas/notes/books/code-complete.md

 Small-scale changes that affect a single class, routine or just few lines of code, that make it run mode efficiently.

-Some sources say, you can multiply improvements on each of the six levels, achieving performance improvement of a milion fold.
+Some sources say, you can multiply improvements on each of the six levels, achieving performance improvement of a million-fold.

 Code tuning is not the most effective way to improve performance!
 Writing micro-efficient code does not prove you are cool.
 Efficient code isn't necessarily better.